Alison Walker (scientist): Research and career

 Walker started her independent scientific career at the University of East Anglia.
 She joined the University of Bath in 1998, where she was awarded a Royal Society Industry Fellowship to work at Cambridge Display Technology.

+At Bath, Walker has been a team leader for the Centre of Excellence, EoCoE (Energy Oriented Centre of excellence, 2015-2018)] Walker works alongside Saiful Islam and Rob Scheichl, who are also funded by the EoCoE.
+Walker is the Academic Director for the Centre for Doctoral Training in New Sustainable PV (CDT-PV).
+This council is funded by the EPSRC, which has 7 universities and is headed by Ken Durose at the University of Liverpool.

 Walker has developed kinetic Monte Carlo (KMC) approaches to better understand the electronic processes of printed electronic devices.
 In particular, she has considered photovoltaics and light emitting diodes (LEDs).
 Several different electronic processes take place in these devices, such as charge injection, the formation of excitons (bound electron – hole pairs), charge and exciton migration, and charge recombination/separation (dissociation).
 The KMCs developed by Walker take into account the complex three-dimensional morphology of the organic active layer and allow for investigations into how device architectures impact device performance.
 Beyond KMCs, Walker has developed drift-diffusion models to understand the movement of charge and energy in one-dimension.

 In her efforts to understand the mechanisms that underpin device operation in OFETs, OLEDs and OPVs, Walker uses optical models that solve Maxwell's equations.
 These equations can be used to understand the variations in fields associated with photon absorption and generation.
 Such models can be used to understand the luminance, quantum efficiencies and current-voltage characteristics.
-A combination of the three models can be used to identify and optimise the positions of the dissociation and recombination zones.
+A combination of the three models can be used to identify and optimize the positions of the dissociation and recombination zones.
 In 2013 Walker was made Academic Director of the Centre for Doctoral Training in New and Sustainable Photovoltaics, as well as co-leading the University of Bath SuperSolar network.

 Walker has worked with Petra Cameron to investigate perovskite solar cells, hybrid devices that contain organic and inorganic materials.
 The active layers of these devices contain perovskite crystal structures, which strongly absorb solar radiation.
 Electrons within the perovskite are excited across the material bandgap, creating mobile charge carriers that migrate to electron and hole transport layers.
-Walker was made coordinator of the Horizon 2020 programme MAking pErovskiteS TRuly explOitable (Maestro).
+Walker was made coordinator of the Horizon 2020 program making perovskite truly exploitable (Maestro).
 Walker has created protein simulations to understand the structure and function of biologically-relevant molecules.